-All chore charts start with a basic list of chore, and you put them on the chart and the child can tick off using fun stickers, markers, or other when they have completed the chart.
+All chore charts start with a basic list of chores, and you put them on the chart, and the child can tick off using fun stickers, markers, or others when they have completed the chart.

-They know know what’s expected of them and anything visual is a bonus for young kids.
+They know what’s expected of them, and anything visual is a bonus for young kids.